Find a Part Now

 During its six year production run, few changes were made apart from a minor facelift in April 1993, which resulted in a new front grille and other minor styling changes, as well as new equipment levels.

-The Fiat Tempra had two exclusive options in Brazil: two door version for any engine option (from 1992 to 1994), and a 2.0 litre turbo, which was sold with the two door as "Tempra Turbo" (1994 to 1995) and with the four door as "Tempra Turbo Stile" (1996 to 1997).
+The Tempra had two exclusive options in Brazil: a two-door coupé bodystyle for any engine option (from 1992 to 1994), and a 2.0-litre turbo, which was sold in the two-door bodystyle called "Tempra Turbo" (1994 to 1995) and with the four-door as "Tempra Turbo Stile" (1996 to 1997).

-The engine delivered around 163 hp (122 kW; 165 PS) and 26.5 kgf⋅m (192 lb⋅ft; 260 N⋅m) of torque.
+The engine delivered 165 PS (121 kW; 163 hp) and 26.5 kgf⋅m (192 lb⋅ft; 260 N⋅m) of torque.

 Equipment and trim levels

-A facelift in April 1993 featured more trim levels, now ranging from the standard models ("L" in the United Kingdom, where it was only available with 1.4 engine) via the S and SX to the top SLX, which was only available with 1.8, and 2.0 litre engines in the United Kingdom.
+A facelift in April 1993 featured more trim levels, now ranging from the standard models ("L" in the United Kingdom, where it was only available with 1.4-litre engine) via the S and SX to the top SLX, which was only available with 1.8, and 2.0 litre engines in the United Kingdom.
 An optional driver's airbag was another innovation that year.

-The four wheel drive Station Wagons continued to be available in some markets, such as Switzerland.
+The four-wheel drive Station Wagons continued to be available in some markets, such as Switzerland.

-In Turkey, where Tofaş built the car, there were also "SX A" and "SX AK" (climate control added) versions available.
-The 1,000,000th Tofaş built was a Tempra 2.0 i.e. 16V.
-The Turkish 16 valve Tempra was not sold in the rest of Europe; it was also available with station wagon bodywork and has a 148 PS (109 kW) engine.
+In Turkey, where Tofaş built the car, there were also "SX A" and "SX AK" (climate control added) trims available.
+The 1,000,000th Tempra which Tofaş built was a 2.0 i.e. 16V model.
+The Turkish 16 valve Tempra was not sold in the rest of Europe; it was also available with station wagon bodystyle and has a 148 PS (109 kW) engine.

 Quattroruote, a popular Italian motoring magazine, reported some failures and defects with the Tempra.
 The first issue to be reported was some water ingress through the windscreen seals, an issue that previously plagued some other Fiat vehicles, especially Alfa 33, which in rainy conditions would carry a significant quantity of water on board.
+This problem was reported from 1990–1992 and was resolved with using a higher quantity of sealant when fitting the glass.

 On the same model, from 1994, the car started to show some electronic malfunctions, with items such as the electronic control unit, code key and electric system.
 A design flaw of the Tempra was that its rear window was too small and inclined and the tail too tall, so that rear visibility was poor.
-This issue was common with the 155 and Dedra, and was one of the reason the estate had more success than the saloon, especially in the United Kingdom.
+This issue was common with the 155 and Dedra, and was one of the reasons the estate had more success than the saloon, especially in the United Kingdom.

 Qualities